AdobeDocs/marketo.en/help/marketo/product-docs/account-based-marketing/setup-abm/account-score.md

 >[!NOTE]
 >
->**Explanation**
->
 >To calculate account scores, you first need to create lead scores.
 Marketo ABM automatically aggregates lead scores to account scores.
-As an example, we'll take two of the above examples (*Account **Product Interest Score *and* Account Web Engagement Score*).
+As an example, we'll take two of the above examples (_Account Product Interest Score_ and _Account Web Engagement Score_).
 >
 >First, create lead score fields that capture relevant details from each lead of a target account.
 >Then assign those lead scores to their respective account scores: